 Group 1 are actions to minimise, reduce and reuse waste.
 This set of actions scores well against biodiversity, human health, water and soil (objectives 1 to 5) as it is reducing the amount of waste therefore minimising any negative effects of disposing of waste either to landfill or other facilities.
 The assessment indicates that in the short term effects will not be seen upon some aspects of the environment as it will take time to implement these actions.
 These actions have been considered to have a highly positive effect upon minimising the production of waste (objective 9) and the reduction in the consumption of natural resources (objective 11).
-In addition, the actions should help with accessibility to services (objective 19) by increasing awareness and will promote civic participation and encourage the public to take more responsibility for their waste (objective 20).
-No negative scores were given, however there is some uncertainty regarding the effects upon equality of services (objective 19) as the actions do not detail how they will specifically implement actions or how they would include hard to reach groups.
+In addition, the actions should help with accessibility to services (objective 19) by increasing awareness and considering and engaging of equality target groups in campaigns.
+Finally, the actions will promote civic participation and encourage the public to take more responsibility for their waste (objective 20).
+No negative scores were given.

 Group 2 are actions to encourage household and commercial composting.
 These actions score positively against the majority of the objectives where information is known.
 Overall the actions will be diverting biodegradable waste from landfill which will have positive effects although there could be adverse effects from composting locally due to air emissions (e.g. bioaerosols) if not adequately controlled.
-This could have potentially adverse impacts on human health

-(objective 2) and air quality (objective 4).
-On balance the effects against these objectives is considered to neutral.
+This could have potentially adverse impacts on human health (objective 2) and air quality (objective 4).
+On balance the effects against these objectives is considered to be neutral.
 The assessment also indicates that there will be major positive effects upon soil (objective 3) and maximising reuse, recycling and recovery of waste (objective 10) as the outputs of composting could be used as soil improvers locally.
+Major positive effects are likely to be felt in relation to the accessibility and equality of services (objective 19) as composting services will be made available to hard to reach groups.
 In addition, community and household composting will mean there will be positive effects on disposing biodegradable waste at the nearest appropriate installation (objective 12).
-Similar to policy group 1 no negative scores were given however the assessment does show that there is uncertainty relating to the effects upon accessibility and equality of services(objective 19), as the actions do not detail the nature of the incentives and the provision of composting bins which could exclude certain groups from taking part in composting.
+Similar to policy group 1 no negative scores were given.